zhanghengios/CNGridView/ReadMe.md

 Now you have a fully functionable grid view.
 Please take a look at the example.

-###Status Quo
-This is a project in progress and far byond being feature complete.
+###Contribution
+The code is provided as-is, and it is far off being complete or free of bugs.
+If you like this component feel free to support it.
+Make changes related to your needs, extend it or just use it in your own project.
+Feedbacks are very welcome.
+Just contact me at [opensource@cocoanaut.com](mailto:opensource@cocoanaut.com?Subject=[CNGridView] Your component on Github), send me a ping on **Twitter** [@TheCocoaNaut](http://twitter.com/TheCocoaNaut) or **App.net** [@phranck](https://alpha.app.net/phranck).

 There are some stuff I planned to implement - if time permits.
 * Drag & Drop
 * keyboard control
 * custom views for grid view items